vineelko/patina/docs/src/patina.md

   state of the module.
 Only the external interfaces are being tested.
 Cargo will detect and run these tests with the same command as for unit tests.
 More information about integration tests are available in the [cargo book entry](https://doc.rust-lang.org/rust-by-example/testing/integration_testing.html).
-- **On-platform tests** are supported with code in a module called `patina_sdk::test` that provides a testing framework similar to the typical rust testing framework.
-The key difference is that instead of tests being collected and executed on the host system, they are instead collected and executed via a component (`patina_sdk::test::TestRunner`) provided by the same crate.
+- **On-platform tests** are supported with code in a module called `patina::test` that provides a testing framework similar to the typical rust testing framework.
+The key difference is that instead of tests being collected and executed on the host system, they are instead collected and executed via a component (`patina::test::TestRunner`) provided by the same crate.
 The platform must register this component with the `DXE core`.
 The DXE core will then dispatch this component, which will run all registered tests.